Seagram Building: History

 After the 1933 repeal of Prohibition in the United States, Seagram Distiller's CEO Samuel Bronfman began planning a large Manhattan headquarters, though this plan was not executed for almost two decades.
-Bronfman decided the headquarters should be situated somewhere on Park Avenue between 50th and 59th Streets, which was becoming a commercial area.
+Bronfman decided the headquarters should be situated somewhere on Park Avenue between 50th and 59th streets, which was becoming a commercial area.
+By the 1950s, New York City was experiencing increased office-tower development, after two decades of reduced demand during the Great Depression and World War II.